 This last scenario illustrates how easy it is to get trapped by a prostitution charge.
 This is why you need help from an experienced Collin County sex crimes lawyer, especially if you have never dealt with the criminal justice system before.
 Organizing a solid defense and creating compelling arguments for court proceedings are complicated.
 If you don’t seek the help of an experienced Collin County prostitution lawyer, you could end up facing the maximum penalty allowed under Texas law.

 Allegations of prostitution, whether innocent or guilty, can ruin a person’s reputation.
 If you get convicted, you end up with a criminal record that could cost you potential future employment.
-If you are a Collin County resident charged with prostitution and need to speak with a lawyer right away, call Rosenthal Kalabus & Therrian, today at (972) 369-0577.
+If you are a Collin County resident charged with prostitution and need to speak with a lawyer immediately, call Rosenthal Kalabus & Therrian today at (972) 369-0577.
 One of our Collin County prostitution lawyers will meet with you to review your case and discuss your options.